ligato/docs/docs/tutorials/01_hello-world.md

 ```

 You can use `agent` options to add the list of plugins to the agent at the agent's creation
 time.
-In the code snippet above, the `agent.Plugins` option is used to add the newly created
+The `agent.Plugins` option is used in the code block above to add the
 `HelloWorld` plugin instance to the agent.

-Alternatively, you could use the `agent.AllPlugins` option.
+`agent.AllPlugins` is another option.
 This option would add your `HelloWorld` plugin instance to the agent.
 It will also add any dependencies that the HelloWorld plugin might have.
 Since your plugin has no dependencies, the simpler `agent.Plugins` option will suffice.

+---

-Finally, start the agent using its `Run()` method.
-This will initialize
+Finally, start the agent using the agent's `Run()` method.
+This method will initialize
 the agent's plugins by calling their `Init` and `AfterInit` methods, and then wait
 for an interrupt from the user.